 Your home warranty is legislated by the Alberta government’s New Homebuyer’s Protection Act, which all residential homebuilders adhere to.
 There is a comprehensive 1 year warranty on the workmanship and materials of the home, 2 years on the delivery systems (Plumbing, heating, electrical), 5 years on the building envelope – which are the components of the home which separate the climates (interior – exterior), and 10 years on the structure of the home.
-McKee Homes and Alberta New Home Warranty Program, (your 3rd party warranty provider) work together to ensure any deficiencies or defects in materials and workmanship are corrected in the timeframes specified above.
+McKee Homes and Alberta New Home Warranty Program, (your 3rd party warranty provider) work together to ensure any deficiencies or defects in materials and workmanship are corrected in the time-frames specified above.

 A Trades’ Day appointment is a date and time suitable to you (Homeowner) in which we have all work completed at the same time, to shorten the time and inconvenience, that workers are in your home.
 The Warranty Technician is there for the duration of the appointment, to direct the trades as to what is needed, and also could do some of the items as well.
 We give our trades 2 weeks notice for all appointments, so they can schedule themselves to attend, and to have all supplies/product ready for them.
 While the government's Mandatory Warranty requires that the homeowner make the home available for any needed warranty, we do recognize this can be difficult and try to work with you to minimize time commitment where possible.
 There are however some tasks that simply cannot be completed in one appointment.

 You will receive a letter asking for an appointment for a 60 day inspection, in which the Warranty Technician meets with you to go over the systems of your home, answer any questions about the home, and also inspect items from a checklist on the home we have prepared.
 If there are items that need to be addressed from this inspection, an appointment is set up to correct them (usually 2 weeks later).
 Both 60 day and year-end appointments are voluntary – they do not affect your new home warranty, rather they are a chance for us to help educate and review any systems or features of your home with you.

 Any interruption in service, water, heat, lights not working are emergency items, also any items that could cause damage or harm to you (the residents) such as a loose railing, doors or locks that don’t work.
 Please contact us with any concern, and we can address it promptly.
 If an emergency happens after normal business hours, please refer to the list posted beside your electrical panel for emergency numbers for plumbing and heating.